MTCHANNELL/MTCHANNEL/XMRiG v6.18.0-TÜRKÇE.md

 Note: To the XMRiG developer; About the "TURKISH VERSION" version by mail to "support@xmrig.com" information has been given.
 However, no response was provided.
 XMRiG developers can always reach me.
 If they want, they have the right to remove the "XMRiG TURKISH VERSION" that I have made.

+No changes have been made to affect mining.
+Only "TURKISH has been made and DONATION has been cancelled"

 Turkish patcher contact : (mail: mtchannel@outlook.com.tr)